-In 2010 the musicians toured to Spain, and in 2011 they travelled to Italy.
-The ensemble is planning tours to Japan, South Korea, Italy, Austria, the Czech Republic, the USA and Germany.
-Since 2010 the orchestra has actively collaborated with the St Petersburg House of Music and features in the projects Music of the Stars and Musical Team of Russia.
-These projects have seen the orchestra appear with the violinists Alena Baeva, Nikita Borisoglebsky, Pavel Milyukov and Andrei Baranov, cellists Alexandre Bouzlov, Sergei Antonov and Alexander Ramm, pianists Miroslav Kultyshev, and Sergei Redkin and mezzo-soprano Olesya Petrova among other artistes.
+Since 2010 the orchestra has actively collaborated with the St Petersburg Music House and participated in the projects Music of the Stars and A Musical Team of Russia.
+As part of these projects, the orchestra appeared together with the violinists Alena Baeva, Nikita Borisoglebsky, Pavel Milyukov and Andrei Baranov, the cellists Alexander Bouzlov, Sergei Antonov and Alexander Ramm, the pianists Miroslav Kultyshev and Sergei Redkin and the mezzo-soprano Olesya Petrova among other musicians.

-In recent years the orchestra has produced dozens of recordings together with the Kondrashin Classical Recordings label, among them Mozart’s Requiem, Honegger’s Symphonie Liturgique, Mahler’s Tenth Symphony, Beethoven’s Ninth Symphony, Bach’s Mass in B Minor, a cycle of symphonies and concerti by Rachmaninoff and Mozart, Mendelssohn’s Violin and Piano Concerto and world premieres of a series of works by contemporary Swiss composer Fabio Arnaboldi.
+The orchestra has released numerous works in collaboration with the Kondrashin Classical Recordings, among them Mozart’s Requiem, Honegger’s Symphonie Liturgique, Mahler’s Tenth Symphony, van Beethoven’s Ninth Symphony, Bach’s Mass in B Minor, a cycle of symphonies and concerti by Rachmaninoff and Mozart, Mendelssohn’s Concerto for Violin and Piano and the world premieres of numerous works by contemporary Swiss composer Fabio Arnaboldi.

 Information for September 2020